 EOC Civics Practice Test 2

-This second practice test sets the tone for the series of EOC Civics Practice Tests, offering a balance of rigor and accessibility, helping students prepare and feel confident for their end-of-course assessments.
+This second practice test sets the tone for the series of EOC Civics Practice Tests.
+It offers a balance of rigor and accessibility, helping students prepare and feel confident for their end-of-course assessments.

 Civics Practice Test 2